Eloy Jiménez Player Props: White Sox vs. Angels

-Eloy Jimenez -- with an on-base percentage of .238 in his past 10 games, 63 points lower than his season-long percentage -- will be in action for the Chicago White Sox against the Los Angeles Angels, with Reid Detmers on the mound, on June 26 at 9:38 PM ET.
+On Tuesday, Eloy Jimenez (.220 on-base percentage in past 10 games, 75 points below season-long percentage) and the Chicago White Sox play the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
+First pitch is at 9:38 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Red Sox.
+In his last game he had a hitless showing (0-for-4) against the Angels.

 Eloy Jiménez Game Info & Props vs. the Angels